 "Not a single Quaffle thrown, not a single Snitch caught, but the 427th Quidditch World Cup is already mired in controversy."

-- The 1994 World Cup was held in Devon in a new stadium built on Dartmoor (GF6).
+The 1994 World Cup was held in Devon in a new stadium built on Dartmoor (GF6).
 The final match was Bulgaria v Ireland (GF8).
+Twenty years later in 2014, the 427th Quidditch World Cup took place in the Patagonian desert of Argentina and the final match was played between Bulgaria and Brazil (QWC).
+Harry Potter attended both of these matches.

 Regulation and arrangements